KnightOS/KnightOS/docs/kernel/routines/general.md

 [freeMem](https://github.com/SirCmpwn/KnightOS/blob/master/docs/kernel/routines/memory.md#freemem)
 when you are done with the string to free memory.

 This assumes that the string is at 0xF of the boot page, which is true for all official TI boot codes.

 ## getTime

 **This routine is only available on the platforms listed [here](#clock-platforms).**

+**Address**: 0x3F2B

 Gets the current time.